Looking at labour market opinions

 Obviously, immigration lawyers should not contribute to the flagrant misuse or abuse of the temporary foreign worker system for any clients — we must do our part to ensure companies of all sizes are able to receive full and fair access to the government process in place that allows them to hire foreign workers when they have determined that there are no suitable Canadian candidates.
 This allows them to staff projects, fill difficult or unusual positions, and keep the labour market moving forward.

 The regulations require a foreign national bring a neutral or positive effect to the Canadian labour market in order for a company to be issued an LMO.
 This evaluation is made by HRSDC.
 We just may find out from this case whether or not they are truly meeting that mandate.

 Jennifer Nees is a Toronto-based business immigration lawyer working with Egan LLP.
-She is also past-chairwoman of the Canadian chapter of the American Immigration Lawyers Association, and has served on the Executive of the Ontario Bar Association's Immigration and IT sections.
+She is the chairmwoman of the immigration section of the Ontario Bar Association and past-chairwoman of the Canadian chapter of the American Immigration Lawyers Associations.
 She can be reached at Jennifer.Nees@ca.ey.com.

 Column: The Immigration Line